MindfulLearner/svgestor/README.md

 export default ItemGmailSvg;
 ```

-2. Transform the svg code to react component `it is incomplete with the dependency SVGO it will automatically remove the redoundance and optimize the svg code taken from the import, but still need to define the interface`
+2. Sanitize the svg code by removing redoundance and optimize the svg code taken from the import `the dependency SVGO will automatically remove the redoundance and optimize the svg code taken from the import, but still need to define the interface!`
+Our base interface will be like this:
 ```tsx
 /**
  * interface that will define the props of the svg components